DDM-Lab/janus/README.md

 And please run them as an ordinary user, likely either as `ddmlab` or as yourself.
 But **never** as root.

+If your files and directories are owned by you and you are running your experiment as yourself all should be well.
+But if you are running it as `ddmlab` you may need to ensure they they have the group `ddmlab` and are group writable, as experiments frequently need to write files to record participant behavior.
+See the preceding section for how to do this.
+And, again, if this may be useful if you want to simplify matters for sharing the authorship of code with other members of the group.

 ### Shared waiting room